lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

     As long as the firmware adopts the proposed Flash ROM Layout, and includes the MCUBoot Image Header, we shall allow the firmware to be flashed via PineTime's factory-installed firmware (which could be based on FreeRTOS, Mynewt, RIOT, Zephyr, ...)

-    To upgrade the firmware, the PineTime Owner would have to rollback manually to the factory-installed firmware, then flash the upgraded firmware.
+    To upgrade the firmware to a newer version, the PineTime Owner would have to rollback manually to the factory-installed firmware, then flash the upgraded firmware.

 1. __Bootloader Log__: Log MCUBoot messages to the Arm Semihosting Console when PineTime's SWD port is connected.
 Useful for troubleshooting the bootloader.